 The article gives detail insights about the Official languages of India and status of Hindi as a Official Language.
 This article also describes the journey and evolution of official languages of India.

-The Evolution of Official Languages of India
+Article and Schedule of Constitution dealing Official Languages of India

 The constitution of India, in 1950, recognized Hindi in Devanagari script as the official language of Union as per Article 343.
 The constitution also identifies the regional languages as the official languages of states(Article 345).
 Originally English was recognized as Legislative and Judicial language as per Article 348 of constitution.